UCL-COMP0016-2020-Team-39/AskBob/README.md

 $ docker run -it --rm -p 8000:8000 askbob
 ```

-## Manually (for interactive and server modes of use)
+## Local use (for interactive and server modes of use)

 ### Installation

-First, ensure you have Python 3.7+ and `pip` installed on your system.
+First, ensure you have Python 3.7 and `pip` installed on your system.
 Pip may be installed using the following command:
 ```bash
 $ curl https://bootstrap.pypa.io/get-pip.py | sudo python3.7
 ```